kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 ## What else is stored in the page table and why?
 In addition to read-only bit and usage statistics discussed above, it is common to store at least read-only, modification and execution information.

+## What's a page fault?
+A page fault is when a running program tries to access some virtual memory in its address space that is not mapped to physical memory.
+Page faults will also occur in other situations, including in the next section.

 ### Read-only bit
 The read-only bit marks the page as read-only.
 Attempts to write to the page will cause a page fault.
 The page fault will then be handled by the Kernel.
 Two examples of the read-only page include sharing the c runtime library between multiple processes (for security you wouldn't want to allow one process to modify the library); and Copy-On-Write where the cost of duplicating a page can be delayed until the first write occurs.